-VICE PRESIDENTS
+VICE PRESIDENTS AND GENERAL MANAGER

-Vice Presidents are responsible for the implementation and integration of the EMS within their organizations.
-In general, the responsibilities of the vice presidents include:
+Vice Presidents and General Manager are responsible for the implementation and integration of the EMS within their organizations.
+In general, their responsibilities include:

-- Issuing supportive communication and guidance on the EMS - Implementation within their organization. - Assigning sufficient resources to implement, maintain, and improve the EMS by integrating applicable requirements into activities across their organization. - Clearly identifying expectations and incorporating EMS requirements and environmental performance into the evaluation criteria for organizational units and staff, as appropriate. - Designating employees for appointment by the CEO to serve as EMS Representatives (to coordinate implementation of the corporate EMS within their own organization), and ensuring they have the time, resources, and authority to make decisions for the line organization. - Ensuring design, development, modification, and improvement of existing programs and procedures that they manage in order to support the applicable requirements of the EMS and conformance to the composite EMS model. - Ensuring the implementation, maintenance, and improvement of the EMS within their own organization including integrating applicable requirements into the activities, products and services with significant environmental aspects across their organization. - Ensuring the collection of environmental performance and project controls information for their organization and reporting this information to the EMS Management Representative. - Ensuring establishment and achievement of Energy Northwest environmental objectives and targets related to their activities. - Considering the commitments in the environmental policy, and potential environmental impacts of past, present, and future operations in decision-making.
+- Issuing supportive communication and guidance on the EMS - Implementation within their organization. - Assigning sufficient resources to implement, maintain, and improve the EMS by integrating applicable requirements into activities across their organization. - Clearly identifying expectations and incorporating EMS requirements and environmental performance into the evaluation criteria for organizational units and staff, as appropriate. - Ensuring design, development, modification, and improvement of existing programs and procedures that they manage in order to support the applicable requirements of the EMS and conformance to the composite EMS model. - Ensuring the implementation, maintenance, and improvement of the EMS within their own organization including integrating applicable requirements into the activities, products and services with significant environmental aspects across their organization. - Ensuring the collection of environmental performance and project controls information for their organization and reporting this information to the EMS Management Representative. - Ensuring establishment and achievement of Energy Northwest environmental objectives and targets related to their activities. - Considering the commitments in the environmental policy, and potential environmental impacts of past, present, and future operations in decision-making.